 I do okay with cats- sometimes I think I might be a cat too!
 I love curling up in the cat bed (even though I have my own bed, more me-sized) and cat toys are the best!
 Especially when I can steal them from a kitty!
 Usually I ignore other cats, or give them a sniff, but I do still need supervision as I don’t always read their cues and walk away when they ask for space.
 When I get the zoomies, sometimes I try to play with the cats… but they don’t seem to appreciate it.
 That’s when redirection can be helpful.

 Dogs are a little trickier- I really want to play and say hi, but I’m not always sure how, and I can be reactive sometimes.
 When other animals are around, I have shown some resource guarding with treats or my favorite hooman, but I’m getting better every day! (especially now that I can trust I’ll get food every day).

 I found out I have allergies!
 I was red and itchy for a bit, but am now managing great on a venison diet.

 I don’t live with any tiny hoomans, but have stayed with a little one (pre-school age) for a few weeks, and sometimes a baby comes to visit.
 I’m still working on four on the floor when I get really excited to see people, but so far I haven’t jumped up on the little hoomans.
 I love cuddles, pets, and giving face licks, and tolerate fur pulling as the baby learns to be gentle.

 They say you shouldn’t judge a book by it’s cover and I’m the pupper proof.
 I’ve got a few scars – but don’t let that fool you – I’m the sweetest, most loving pup you will ever meet.

 LET ME LOVE YOU!!!!
 If dogs were books, I’d be a romance novel!” – xo, Margie

 Good with Cats?

-Fairly good with cats; needs the occasional redirection
+Fairly good with cats; needs redirection when trying to play with them

 Good with Dogs?